jecki/DHParser/documentation_src/Overview.rst

 explicitly with the :py:meth:`~parse.Parser.name`-method.
 Forward-declarations always need to be named explicitly, even if the declared parser is considered disposable.

-In order to avoid namespace pollution, the variables defining the parser could be encapsulated by a class definition::
+In order to avoid namespace pollution, the variables defining the parser can be encapsulated in a class definition::

     class JSON: